ceshine/ceshine-hugo/content/post/cjk/index.md

 > It's basically impossible and largely meaningless.
 It's the equivalent of asking if "a" is an English letter or a French one.
 There are some characters where one can guess based on the source information in the Unihan Database that it's traditional Chinese, simplified Chinese, Japanese, Korean, or Vietnamese, but there are too many exceptions to make this really reliable.[1]

 The good news is that Korean rarely use Chinese characters in modern days, and Japanese texts in most cases contains their own "hiragana" and "katakana" characters.
-The other cases with all Chinese characers, unfortunately, might require us to rely on probablistic models that use language features.
-Distinguishing between Traditional and Simplified Chinese can be also quite difficult as well, and awaits futher research.
+The other cases with all Chinese characters, unfortunately, might require us to rely on probabilistic models that use language features.
+Distinguishing between Traditional and Simplified Chinese can be also quite difficult as well, and awaits further research.

 ## Respective Unicode Blocks